kwaldenphd/json-xml-python/README.md

 ## Acknowledgements

 Information and exercises in this lab are adapted from:
--Al Sweigart, "Chapter 16, Working with CSV Files and JSON Data" in [*Automate the Boring Stuff With Python*](https://nostarch.com/automatestuff2) (No Starch Press, 2020): 371-388.
+- Al Sweigart, "Chapter 16, Working with CSV Files and JSON Data" in [*Automate the Boring Stuff With Python*](https://nostarch.com/automatestuff2) (No Starch Press, 2020): 371-388.
--Wes McKinney, "Chapter 6.1, Reading and Writing Data in Text Format" in *[Python for Data Analysis*](https://www.oreilly.com/library/view/python-for-data/9781491957653/) (O'Reilly, 2017): 169-184.
+- Wes McKinney, "Chapter 6.1, Reading and Writing Data in Text Format" in *[Python for Data Analysis*](https://www.oreilly.com/library/view/python-for-data/9781491957653/) (O'Reilly, 2017): 169-184.
--Charles Severance, "Chapter 13, Using Web Services" in *[Python for Everybody*](https://www.py4e.com/book.php) (Charles Severance, 2009): 155-170.
+- Charles Severance, "Chapter 13, Using Web Services" in *[Python for Everybody*](https://www.py4e.com/book.php) (Charles Severance, 2009): 155-170.

 The XML portions of this lab are adapted from the "Project 4: XML and XSLT" project materials developed by [Lindsay K. Mattock](http://lindsaymattock.net/) for the the [SLIS 5020 Computing Foundations course](http://lindsaymattock.net/computingfoundations.html).